Azure/terraform-azurerm-avm-ptn-monitoring-amba-alz/_header.md

-# Azure Landing Zones Management Resources AVM Module
+# AMBA ALZ resources module

 This module deploys resources for the AMBA Azure Landing Zones pattern.
 Please review the examples, which provide details on various scenarios.

 ## Features